validate_password plugin (available as of

 policies implement increasingly strict password tests.
 The following descriptions refer to default parameter values, which can be modified by changing the appropriate system variables.

 LOWpolicy tests password length only.
 Passwords must be at least 8 characters long.

-MEDIUMpolicy adds the conditions that passwords must contain at least 1 numeric character, 1 lowercase and uppercase character, and 1 special (nonalphanumeric) character.
+MEDIUMpolicy adds the conditions that passwords must contain at least 1 numeric character, 1 lowercase character, 1 uppercase character, and 1 special (nonalphanumeric) character.

 STRONGpolicy adds the condition that password substrings of length 4 or longer must not match words in the dictionary file, if one has been specified.